 Immediate action on a voluntary basis

-The voluntary agreement has been introduced now to ensure immediate action is taken by retailers on a voluntary basis in advance of new legislation including the ban on sales to those under 18 being brought before Parliament and put into effect.
+The voluntary agreement has been introduced now to ensure immediate action is taken by retailers on a voluntary basis in advance of new legislation including the ban on sales to those under 18 years of age being brought before Parliament and put into effect.

-Assistant Chief Constable Rachel Kearton, National Police Chiefs’ Council lead for Corrosive Attacks, stated: “The use of acid to commit acts of violence is particularly abhorrent.
+Assistant Chief Constable Rachel Kearton, the National Police Chiefs’ Council’s lead on corrosive attacks, stated: “The use of acid to commit acts of violence is particularly abhorrent.
 The perpetrators aim to leave their victims with horrific and life-changing injuries.
 Tackling the scourge of acid attacks requires a co-ordinated approach across a number of different organisations and sectors.
 I commend all those major retailers and independent stores which are now taking steps to help prevent acid attacks from taking place.”

 Kearton added: “The majority of us find it hard to believe that anyone would choose to throw acid over another person.
 This new research project will enable us to improve our understanding of why offenders are motivated to use acid as a weapon and assist us in stopping attacks in the future.”

-The academic research being undertaken at the University of Leicester will see criminologists examine the motivations and decision-making processes behind carrying and using acid as a weapon, the characteristics of offenders and their relationships with their victims, as well as how the substances are purchased and transported.
+The academic research being undertaken at the University of Leicester will see criminologists examine the motivations and decision-making processes behind carrying and using acid as a weapon and the characteristics of offenders and their relationships with their victims, as well as how the substances are purchased and transported.

 Professor Teela Sanders from the University of Leicester’s Department of Criminology observed: “This project taps into the expert skills of researchers at the University of Leicester with case file analysis and interviews with serious violent offenders in prisons.
-This most needed research on this phenomenon will produce important recommendations for Government to take forward.”
+This much-needed research will produce important recommendations for Government to take forward.”

 Acid Attacks Action Plan

-The steps announced form part of the aforementioned Acid Attacks Action Plan announced by the Home Secretary last July.
-The Home Office also recently concluded its consultation on proposals to ban the sale of products containing the most harmful corrosive substances to under-18s, make it an offence to possess a corrosive substance in a public place without good reason and introduce minimum custodial sentences for those repeatedly caught carrying acid without good reason.
+The steps announced form part of the aforementioned Acid Attacks Action Plan announced by the Home Secretary Amber Rudd last July.
+The Home Office also recently concluded its consultation on proposals to ban the sale of products containing the most harmful corrosive substances to under-18s, make it an offence to possess a corrosive substance in a public place without good reason and introduce minimum custodial sentences for those repeatedly caught carrying acid without good reason for doing so.